MarkLundager/AdventOfCode2024/README.md

 ## DAY 7
 Wow the previous one made this feel great.
 It was evident that the you would have to use data types which can store big enough numbers, yet I succeed in declaring ONE function as int and it ruined me.
 I didn't understand why it did not work.
 I'm like they won't get me with that bullshit.
-Then I print the values and see the dogshit '-' sign and realise that they did in fact, get me with that bullshit.
+Then I print the values and see the '-' sign and realise that they did in fact, get me with that bullshit.